partidodev/partido-client/README.md

 ### General information

 To translate Partido to another language not available yet in the `<partido-project>/assets/i18n/` folder, copy the file `<partido-project>/assets/i18n/en.yaml` and rename it according to the new language like `<partido-project>/assets/i18n/<language>.yaml`.
 The file `en.yaml` always contains the latest and up to date default strings.
 If a specific other language file does not contain a certain translation, the default string from `en.yaml` is shown to the user.

-### Tools to translate YAML files

-You can use a tool like https://pikock.github.io/pollly/ to upload the `en.yml` as first file and another file, where the new translations should go into, as the second file.
-This second file can be an existing other translation file where strings need to be updated or just the `en.yml` again as base to create a completely new translation file.